Next semester, the University will get a powerful new cloud supercomputer; a huge and exciting step change for research computing at Bath.

 Deadline for submissions is 24 January 2022 at 12pm (midday).

 How the competition will run

-After the submission deadline the Research Computing Team will select the top 10 entries.
+After the submission deadline the Research Computing Group will select the top 10 entries.
 The Manager of the Research Computing Team can veto unsuitable names.

 Everyone who submitted a name suggestion, all HPC users at Bath and all subscribers to the Research Computing newsletter will then get the opportunity to vote for the winning name.

-The vote will be open from 31 January - 11 February 2022 and there will be one vote per person.
-We will email everyone eligible to vote with details on how to select the top name on 31 January.
+The vote will be open from 1 - 18 February 2022 and we will email everyone eligible to vote details on selecting their top name on 1 February.

 The name that receives the highest number of votes will win the naming competition.

 If more than one person has suggested the winning name, the £50 Amazon voucher will be split between our winners.

 We will reveal the name of Bath’s new cloud supercomputer at the next Research Computing Town Hall in mid March 2022, followed up by an University news announcement.

 The name will also be announced in a University news article and the Research Computing newsletter.